cfe-lab/pyvdrm/README.md

   - **Validation** Malformed rules should be detected before the mutations are evaluated
-  - **Printing/Transformation** Displaying rules with or without arguments is useful for debugging and reporting but addionally for translating a set of rules into other machine readable formats independent of semantics
+  - **Printing/Transformation** Displaying rules with or without arguments is useful for debugging and reporting but additionally for translating a set of rules into other machine readable formats independent of semantics
   - **Evaluation** Given an set of positional mutations, a rule returns a score